-PLG 3: Our graduates will have ethical awareness.
+PLG 3: Our graduates will be ethically aware.

 The goal is to enable you to identify relevant ethical issues in a given situation—what is at stake, and why your choices are important to business and society.

-PLG 4: Our graduates will have a global perspective.
+PLG 4: Our graduates will have a global business perspective.